REGION_ID is an abbreviated code that Google assigns

 Using the local development server

-The Cloud SDK includes a local development server named
+The Google Cloud CLI includes a local development server named

 dev_appserver that you can run locally to simulate your application running in